Lonewolfenrir/FunSec/README.md

 ## Usage ##

+This script only works with FASTA format files.

+The headers of the sequences should also be similar to Uniprot or GenBank ID for example: sp|A7F996|3DHQ_SCLS1 or OJD28591.1.

 ```
 ./SecPipe.sh -[OPTION] [ARGUMENT]
 ```

-This script only works with FASTA format files.
-The headers of the sequences should also be similar to Uniprot ID for example: sp|A7F996|3DHQ_SCLS1.

 ## Options ##